-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Integral Operating, LLC ("Operating"), Integral Vision Systems, Inc. ("IVSI"), Antek Wireless Inc. ("Antek"), Electriplast Corp. (formerly Plastenna, Inc.) ("Electriplast"), and Integral Technologies Asia, Inc. ("Asia") and its 76.625%-owned subsidiary, Emergent Technologies Corp. ("ETC"), which is currently inactive.
-ETC's non-controlling interest balance is immaterial to the financial statements.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Integral Operating, LLC ("Operating"), Integral Vision Systems, Inc. ("IVSI"), Antek Wireless Inc. ("Antek"), Electriplast Corp. (formerly Plastenna, Inc.) ("Electriplast"), and Integral Technologies Asia, Inc. ("Asia"), which are currently inactive.
 All intercompany balances and transactions have been eliminated.